 If you thought travel agents were a thing of the past, surprise!
 Travel agents are more in demand than ever, and travelers are using them for everything from extravagant honeymoons to weekend staycations and everything in between.

+What is a travel agent?
 What does a travel agent do?

 A travel agent works with you to find and book the perfect trip.
 They help with planning trips and the best travel advisors provide you with insight and firsthand experience to book the perfect trip based on your personal style.
 Not dissimilar from a real estate agent when you buy a house, a travel agent is essentially someone who can guide you through the process of making a purchase so that you have everything you need for a perfect experience.